craigmcc/cityteam-checkins/DEVELOPER.md

 The CityTeam Checkins Application is designed to support CityTeam Facilities that offer overnight accommodations for individual Guests, with minimal overhead to the checkin process, but supporting accurate record keeping and reporting.
-It relies on a variety of (mostly) open source software components that are each very popular, so it should not be difficult to locate technical folks that can support or enhance it, if necessary.
+It relies on a variety of open source software components that are each very popular, so it should not be difficult to locate technical folks that can support or enhance it, if necessary.

+None of the supporting software components have any purchase costs associated with them.

 The overall system is comprised of three environments (database, application, and end user) as described in the [Installation](./INSTALLATION.md) documentation.
 These pieces can be